 Rumours go that this guy did the best technical assignment ever during the hiring process, so getting him on board was in fact a no brainer.
 Bert was probably very “poka-yoke” doing his assignment.
 This might sound like something you would order at a sushi restaurant, but its rough translation actually means “mistake-proofing”, a principle Bert uses not only when coding.
 To err may be human, but if you ask Bert, a lot of common mistakes can often be avoided by applying a range of thoughtful techniques to the development of any digital product.
 So, who wouldn’t want to have a ‘poka-yoke’ guy making his product?

 Most definitely the Austin Healey Sprite, a small British roadster from 1965.
 I own one that has been in my family for a long time.

 Q: Icebears or crocodiles?

-My girlfriend and I have a cat as white as snow, which kind of looks like a tiny icebear, so definitely icebears.
+I live with a completely white cat, which kind of looks like a tiny icebear, so definitely icebears.